Prehistoricman/Xbox_SMC/README.md

 The .idb IDA databases have info about variable and some observations on the database notepad.

+See this wiki page for a breakdown of the SMC versions: https://xboxdevwiki.net/Xboxen_Info

 ## P01
 Dumped from a v1.0 Xbox.
 The config word is 0x86:
 - CP1:CP0 = 0 (Code Protection enabled for the whole memory)